Nahuyiur/An-Efficient-Frequency-Guided-Representation-Learner-for-Small-Object-Detection/README.md

-# From Spatial to Spectral: An Efficacious, Frequency-Guided Representation Learner for Small Object Detection
+# From Spatial to Spectral: An Efficient, Frequency-Guided Representation Learner for Small Object Detection